saumsh100/newFrontend/README.md

 `npm run server:watch`

 The Server will be restarted automatically.

+#### GraphQL

+Everytime a change is made to the GraphQL Schema a new static json representation of it needs to be updated.
+Just run:

+`npm run update-schema`

 ### Running on custom `host:port`
 By default `npm start` will run the Node server on `localhost:5000`.
 Webpack then starts a proxy server that will run on `localhost:5100`, which is the address that we ultimately connect to.
 However, it is possible to run both Webpack server and Node server on a different localhost:port.
 Changing Node's server host and port is not really needed, but if you run a VM or want to expose the Carecru application on your local network, you can use environment variables to set the host and port for Webpack. `npm` spins up Webpack in a new shell, so it does not care for `.env` file that the Node server sources.
 Hence, you can't put these vars in there.
 It has a global environment and environment vars that were part of the start command.
 Long story short, to set the host and port for Webpack, put the following into your `$HOME/.profile` file (or another bash file that is sourced when a login shell is created).